Martian canals: Supposed "discoveries"

 During the favourable opposition of 1892, W. H. Pickering observed numerous small circular black spots occurring at every intersection or starting-point of the "canals".
 Many of these had been seen by Schiaparelli as larger dark patches, and were termed seas or lakes; but Pickering's observatory was at Arequipa, Peru, about 2400 meters above the sea, and with such atmospheric conditions as were, in his opinion, equal to a doubling of telescopic aperture.
 They were soon detected by other observers, especially by Lowell.

 During the oppositions of 1892 and 1894, seasonal color changes were reported.
-As the polar snows melted the adjacent seas appeared to overflow and spread out as far as the tropics, and were often seen to assume a distinctly green colour.
-At this time (1894) it began to be doubted whether there were any seas at all on Mars.
-Under the best conditions, these supposed 'seas' were seen to lose all trace of uniformity, their appearance being that of a mountainous country, broken by ridges, rifts, and canyons, seen from a great elevation.
-These doubts soon became certainties, and it is now universally agreed that Mars possesses no permanent bodies of surface water.
+This was first interpreted as the melting of polar snows, leading to overflowing of adjacent seas which spread out as far as the tropics, assuming a distinctly green colour.
+However, in 1894, doubts arose as to whether there were any seas at all.
+Under the best conditions, these supposed 'seas' were seen to lose all trace of uniformity, their appearance being that of a mountainous terrain, broken by ridges, rifts, and canyons.

-In 1965, the Sourcebook on the space sciences said that "Although there is no unanimous opinion concerning the existence of the canals, most astronomers would probably agree that there are apparently linear (or approximately linear) markings, perhaps 40 to 160 kilometers (25 to 100 miles) or more across and of considerable length."